Stationery

-Stationery refers to writing materials, including cut paper, envelopes, continuous form paper, and other office supplies.
+Stationery refers to sheets, pads, envelopes, rolls, reels, and books for writing on, including cut paper, continuous form paper.
 Stationery usually specifies materials to be written on by hand (e.g., letter paper) or by equipment such as computer printers.
+Fasteners, writing instruments, utensils, machines, and containers sold by stationers or stationery shops are not stationery, but office supplies.

 History of stationery

-Originally, the term 'stationery' referred to all products sold by a stationer, whose name indicated that his book shop was on a fixed spot.
+Originally, the term 'stationery' referred to all products sold by a stationer, whose name indicated that his bookshop was at a fixed location.
 This was usually somewhere near a university, and permanent, while medieval trading was mainly carried on by itinerant peddlers (including chapmen, who sold books) and others (such as farmers and craftsmen) at markets and fairs.
 It was a unique term used between the 13th and 15th centuries in the manuscript culture.
 Stationers' shops were places where books were bound, copied, and published.
-These shops often rented books to nearby university students.
-The books were loaned out in sections, allowing students to study or copy them, and the only way to get the next part of the book was to return the previous section.
+These shops often rented books to students at nearby universities.
+The books were loaned out in sections, allowing students to study or copy them, and the only way to get the next section was to return the previous one.

-In some cases, stationers' shops became the preferred choice for scholars to find books, instead of university libraries due to stationers' shops' wider collection of books.
+In some cases, stationers' shops became the preferred choice for scholars seeking books, rather than university libraries, because they offered a wider selection.
 The Stationers' Company formerly held a monopoly over the publishing industry in England and was responsible for copyright regulations.

 Uses of stationery

 Printing

 Printing is the process of applying a colouring agent to a surface to create a body of text or illustrations.
 This is often achieved through printing technology, but can be done by hand using more traditional methods.
-The earliest form of printing is wood blocking.
+The earliest form of printing is woodblock printing.